Last edited: March 2019

 Step 3 – Data collection

-- Energy usage - For a proper system design the energy usage is the most important figure.
+- Energy usage – For a proper system design the energy usage is the most important figure.
 The best way to determine energy usage is always to measure it!
-In case you are grid connected you can use your utility bills, in case you are using a diesel generator you can use the meter on the generator or base the energy usage on the diesel consumption.
+In case you are grid connected you can use your utility bills.
+If you are using a diesel generator you can use the meter on the generator or base the energy usage on the diesel consumption.
 If this is not possible, you can estimate the energy usage by performing a load analysis.
 In its simplest form, a load analysis multiplies the power rating of each appliance you use and multiplies it with the amount of hours it is used.
 The sum of all appliances provides you with your daily energy usage.

-- Future plans - Often it is much more expensive to upgrade a system in the future compared to building a slightly larger system from the get-go.
+- Future plans – Often it is much more expensive to upgrade a system in the future compared to building a slightly larger system from the start.
 Make sure that the solar company knows about any expansion plans you might have.